 CAPTAIN BLANKENSHIP MERMAID DRY SHAMPOO* full size is 112 g / $26.95 – £22

 This is a sample size (30 grams) natural dry shampoo.
-Its full size bottle comes in a three times larger container of 112 grams.
+Its full-size bottle comes in three times larger container of 112 grams.
 However, it seems that these 30 grams will last me a long while.
-Also, I like the travel-size version very much as it’s so tiny and fits everywhere, so I can carry it around with me.
-Another thing that I like a lot about this Mermaid dry shampoo is its floral scent, which isn’t too overpowering and gentle enough to make me feel like I’m in a flower garden or something.
+Also, I like the travel-size version very much as it’s so tiny and fits everywhere so I can carry it around with me.
+Another thing that I like a lot about this Mermaid dry shampoo is its floral scent, which makes me feel like I’m in a flower garden or something.

-You have to apply this dry shampoo by hand, by sprinkling the powder on the roots where necessary and then gently rubbing it in with the fingers.
+You have to apply this dry shampoo by sprinkling the powder on the roots where necessary and then gently rubbing it in with fingers.
 This is where the other two dry shampoos that I’m mentioning in this review has the upper hand – the sprays are less messy and easier to dose.
 Also, I notice that I end up using it much more than the other two dry shampoos.
 However, despite that, the Mermaid dry shampoo doesn’t leave any white or gray cast.
-And, believe me, I sprinkled a pretty good amount of this product and it still made my hair voluminous and clean.
+It makes my hair voluminous and clean.

-TABITHA JAMES KRAAN ORGANIC DRY SHAMPOO* for brunettes 15 ml / $27 – £19
+TABITHA JAMES KRAAN ORGANIC DRY SHAMPOO* for dark hair 15 ml / $27 – £19

-I’ve been using this dry shampoo since June and my opinion about it hasn’t changed much.
-As you can see, the packaging is stunning and luxurious, however, it’s a shame that the pump was a bit broken when I received the shampoo, so I couldn’t enjoy the full experience of this product.
+I’ve been using this dry shampoo since June, and my opinion about it hasn’t changed much.
+As you can see, the packaging is stunning and luxurious.
+However, it’s a shame that the pump was broken when I received the shampoo, so I couldn’t enjoy the full experience of this product.
 The broken pump didn’t bother me at first, but I kept wasting some product each time I opened the bottle.

 Have you tried any of these dry shampoos?
-Which natural / organic dry shampoo is your favorite?
+Which natural dry shampoo is your favorite?